Physics-50/Module-3/docs/superweak4.md

 + Practice calculation: the practice calculation on Gradescope will ask you to calculate the wavelength and propagated uncertainty for sample data.

-+ Figure 1: Figure 1 is equivalent tothe figure you submittedfor week 1, but with a caption.
++ Figure 1: Figure 1 is equivalent to the figure you submittedfor week 1, but with a caption.
 If any issues were raised with your week 1 checkpoint we encourage you to speak to us and make appropriate corrections before submitting your deliverable.
 Since resetting parameters such as the position/angle of the diffraction grating were an important part of the experimental procedure for this experiment, this should be mentioned in your caption as part of the experimental procedure.

 + Figure 2: Figure 2 will also be a multi-panel figure.
     -Panel (a) will showcase how you determined the wavelength.
 Namely, panel (a):  **Provide a single example plot of x v.s.
 L for one of the diffraction gratings** (just as we only provided one example plot for how the terminal velocity was determined in module 2).